 Faculty Writing Support Program

 Feeling challenged focusing on your academic writing?
-The Faculty Writing Support Program, led by professors Emily Abrams Ansari and Kelly Olson, in partnership with Research Western, is pleased to offer a series of initiatives and resources to help you un-block your writing and take it to the next level.
+The Faculty Writing Support Program, led by professors Emily Abrams Ansari and Kelly Olson, in partnership with Western Research, is pleased to offer a series of initiatives and resources to help you un-block your writing and take it to the next level.

-- Who: Full- and part-time faculty and postdoctoral scholars at Western.
+Full- and part-time faculty members and post-doctoral scholars are welcome to attend.